FC Dynamo Kyiv: Crests and colours

+Throughout its history, Dynamo has traditionally played in blue-white uniforms, with a short exception during the final years of Soviet period, when the club performed in the national colours of Ukraine.
+All emblems historically used by Dynamo are based on the logo of the eponymous sports society.

 Honours

 Each gold star on the Dynamo's emblem represents ten championships.

 Dynamo Kyiv has participated in all of the USSR and Ukrainian championships to date, and has won both competitions more times than any other team.
 The club's best performances were in the 1970s and 1980s, a time in which the Soviet Union national football team was composed mostly of players from the club.
 Dynamo Kyiv tied the national record for winning three consecutive Soviet Premier League titles in 1966, 1967, and 1968.

 Dynamo Kyiv won the UEFA Cup Winners' Cup in 1975 and 1986 as well as the European Super Cup in 1975, after two games against Bayern Munich.
 In 1977, 1987, and 1999, the club reached the semi-finals of the UEFA Champions League.
 These victories are associated with the name of Valeriy Lobanovskyi, who played for the club in the 1960s and later became the club's long-term head coach.
 In 2009 the club reached the semi-final of the UEFA Cup.

 Dynamo striker Oleh Blokhin is the Soviet Premier League's all-time top scorer with 211 goals, and has also made more appearances than any other player in the championship's history with 432.

 Dynamo Kyiv is also was one of the base clubs of the Soviet Union national football team and many players of the club represented the Soviet Union at international level.
 After fall of the Soviet Union, Dynamo became the base club of the Ukraine national football team.

-Dynamo striker Oleh Blokhin is the Soviet Union natioall team all-time top scorer with 42 goals, and has also made more appearances than any other player for the team with 112.
+Dynamo striker Oleh Blokhin is the Soviet Union national team all-time top scorer with 42 goals, and has also made more appearances than any other player for the team with 112.
 Two other Dynamo strikers – Oleh Protasov and Viktor Kolotov – are among the Soviet Union national football team top five best scorers with 29 and 22 goals respectively.
 Two other Dynamo players – Anatoliy Demyanenko and Volodymyr Bezsonov – are among the Soviet Union national football team top five players with most appearances 80 and 79 respectively.

 Four former Dynamo's players were appointed as a head coach of the Soviet Union national team, among which Valeriy Lobanovsky, Oleh Bazylevych, Vladimir Salkov and Anatoliy Byshovets.
 All head coaches of the Ukraine national team but two were at some time former players of Dynamo Kyiv.